Rabbi Dr. Andy Dubin

 Since 2013, Rabbi Dr. Dubin has been serving as the part-time Director of Hebrew Home Study and Adult Learning at Manhattan’s Metropolitan Synagogue (a position he will continue to occupy, so long as his schedule at JCNWJ permits).
 Rabbi Dr. Dubin also teaches privately and officiates major life-cycle events.

-A native New Yorker, Rabbi Dr. Dubin lives in Manhattan with his wife, Nancy (Cantor Nancy Dubin (Temple Am Echad, Lynbrook, New York) and their four children, Shira, Liron, Rayn, and Ari.
+A native New Yorker, Rabbi Dr. Dubin lives in Manhattan and has four children, Shira, Liron, Rayn, and Ari.

 The “Rabbi’s Message” appears in every issue of the JOURNAL, the newsletter of the JCNWJ.
 The most recent message appears below; past messages are also available.
 Selected sermons are also provided below.